Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Related Work

 \section{Related Work}

 There are several literature reviews on testing and verification of machine learning (ML) models~\cite{zhang2020machine, xiang2018verification, Dey_2021multilayered, borg2018safely}.
 The most comprehensive literature review is by Zhang et al.~\cite{zhang2020machine}.
 They analyzed 114 papers related to machine learning testing and provided an overview of various testing properties, components, and workflows of ML models.
-In addition, Zhang et al.~identified several challenges of testing ML models, such as how to generate natural test inputs, and proposed research opportunities.
-Compared with these studies, our study focuses on testing ADSs.
-We conducted not only a literature review, but also interviews and surveys to understand the common practices and needs of testing ADSs in the industry.
-We found that the unique characteristics of ADSs (e.g., the multi-module architecture) along with the special testing needs pose new challenges and opportunities compared with ordinary ML models.
+In addition, Zhang et al.~identified several challenges of testing ML models, such as how to generate natural test inputs.
+Compared with these studies, our study focuses on ADS testing.
+In addition to a literature review, we also interviewed and surveyed ADS practitioners to understand the common practices and needs of ADS testing.
+We found that the unique characteristics of ADSs (e.g., the multi-module architecture) along with the special testing needs pose new challenges and opportunities compared with ordinary ML models, e.g., leveraging multi-objective search in test selection for multi-module ADSs.

-Two recent studies analyzed the codebase and bugs in autonomous driving systems~\cite{peng2020first, garcia2020comprehensive}.
+Two recent studies analyzed the codebase and bugs in autono-mous driving systems~\cite{peng2020first, garcia2020comprehensive}.
 Peng et~al.~\cite{peng2020first} conducted a case study of Baidu Apollo~\cite{Apollo} and summarized the architecture and individual modules in the Apollo system.
 They found that Apollo lacked adequate testing at the system level.
 Garcia et al.~\cite{garcia2020comprehensive} analyzed 16,851 commits and 499 issues in Apollo and Autoware~\cite{autoware}.
 They classified these issues and summarized their symptoms and root causes.
 There are also several empirical studies on bugs in ML applications~\cite{zhang2019empirical, zhang2018empirical, thung2012empirical, sun2017empirical, amershi2019software}.
 For example, Zhang et al.~\cite{zhang2018empirical} analyzed 175 software bugs in ML applications built by TensorFlow.